spagnuolocarmine/ubuntu-openmpi-openmp/README.md

 - 1 MASTER Node, where you must generate the SSH key and update the script.
 - N WORKERs, here you have to run the script using the keys generated on the master node.
-- Install `git` on machines using `sudo apt update && sudo apt install git`.
+- Install `git` where needed using `sudo apt update && sudo apt install git`.

 ## Installing